isontheline/pro.webssh.net/documentation/src/docs/documentation/terminal-state-bar.md

 * When using `ssh.exec`, try to avoid long running commands, as they will block the UI and the State Bar will not be updated until the command is finished.
 * "Connect Through" is not supported yet, so you can't use the State Bar when connected using this feature.
 * When poor/no network, the State Bar and other UI elements may freeze.
 Disable the State Bar to avoid this issue.
-* State Bar is updated every 3 seconds when no user interaction is detected.
+* State Bar is updated every 3 seconds when NO user interaction is detected.
+Eg. when you are typing in the terminal, the State Bar will not be updated until you stop typing.